 Under the Ohio bankruptcy process, your foreclosure will be temporarily paused.
 However, knowing what you want out of the bankruptcy will determine what happens once the automatic stay ends.

 Knowing what you need versus what you want can be complicated.
-Don’t go it alone.
+Don’t go at it alone.

 If you are facing a foreclosure in the Columbus, OH, Reynoldsburg, OH, or the surrounding areas, bankruptcy attorney Michael Ryan Jones can guide you through the process of beginning your financial future.
 Contact The Jones Law Firm today to schedule a free consultation.